runwayml/learn/docs/archive/overview.md

 ### **Versions 🔒**

-When you add models to Runway via our [GitHub integration](/how-to/importing?id=connect-to-github) and push updates to your repository, Runway builds a new version of your model every time.
+When you add models to RunwayML via our [GitHub integration](/how-to/importing?id=connect-to-github) and push updates to your repository, RunwayML builds a new version of your model every time.
 In this version tab, you can see a list of all your versions, switch between different version of the model and select your default version.

 Take a look at the [Model SDK](https://sdk.runwayml.com/en/latest/) to learn more about model versioning.